Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 Frequently Asked Questions

 Upon completion of the course, students will be awarded a certificate of work experience that they can include in their work experience portfolio.
+We'd also be happy to write a detailed reference for you to be used in your applications to medical school.

 During the hospital placement, you can expect to gain hands-on experience in several different hospitals and universities, as well as interact with med school admissions tutors, practising doctors, and current medical students.